Swakopmund: In popular culture

 Swakopmund was the filming location for Mad Max: Fury Road.
 In August 2008, filming commenced in Swakopmund on the AMC television series The Prisoner starring Jim Caviezel and Sir Ian McKellen.
-Swakopmund was used as the film location for The Village.
 In 2002, the city appeared on The Amazing Race 2 and was visited again in The Amazing Race 26.
 In 2019, MTV's The Challenge: War of the Worlds was filmed in Swakopmund, including the dunes of the Namib Desert and Swakopmund's coast.